Employee Tip: Filing for Unemployment in WI; Preparing for Appeal and Hearing

 At the hearing, your attitude is very important.
 Be positive.
 Be courteous to your opponent, and to the ALJ.
 Remember that they believe in their perspective just as strongly as you believe in yours.

 Do not get angry.
-If your opponent gets angry, smug or difficult, do NOT respond angrily or defensively.
+If your opponent gets angry, smug or difficult, do not respond angrily or defensively.
 If you do, that reflects badly on you, no matter how correct you may be.
 Take the high road.

 If you read all the information above, including DWD’s referenced web information, you will be better prepared than the vast majority of UI claimants.
 And hopefully, your preparation will result in you winning your UI hearing.